In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

-We report below some code snippets to understand the API.
-The Source can be defined by developing its functional logic through a functor, a lambda, or using a C++ function.
-In all cases, the logic must respect specific admissible signatures to be used to instantiate a Source operator.
-In the snippet below the source logic is developed as a C++ functor.
+Below we report some code snippets to illustrate the API.
+The Source can be defined by implementing its functional logic as a functor, a lambda, or a C++ function.
+In all cases, the logic must conform to specific admissible signatures in order to be used to instantiate a Source operator.
+In the snippet below, the source logic is implemented as a C++ functor.

 class Source_Functor